 Interest rate is the cost you pay to borrow money shown as a percentage.
-When you are choosing a mortgage, be sure to look at the interest rate and annual percentage rate.
-Annual percentage rate includes interest charges as well as points and other fees you might have to pay.
+When you are choosing a mortgage, be sure to look at the mortgage rate versus the APR or "annual percentage rate".
+APR includes interest charges as well as points and other fees you might have to pay.
 APR helps you understand the cost of a mortgage.
 Looking at APR is a good way to compare different mortgage offers.

 2. Choose your mortgage type

-You may be able to choose from different mortgages types when you buy or refinance a home.
+You may be able to choose from different mortgage types when you buy or refinance a home.
 Look at the advantages and disadvantages of each.